Vitaly Melnikov (film director)

 Vitaly Vyacheslavovich Melnikov (Виталий Вячеславович Мельников; 1 May 1928 – 21 March 2022) was a Soviet and Russian film director and screenwriter.
-He was named People’s Artist of the RSFSR in 1987 and awarded Order of Honour in 2002 and IV Class Order "For Merit to the Fatherland" in 2010.
+He was named People's Artist of the RSFSR in 1987 and awarded Order of Honour in 2002 and IV Class Order "For Merit to the Fatherland" in 2010.
 He was also a member of the Russian Academy of Cinema Arts and Sciences and was awarded the special Nika Award in 2016 "For outstanding contribution to national cinema".

 Biography

-Vitaly Melnikov was born at the maternity hospital of the Svobodny town (modern-day Svobodny, Amur Oblast of Russia), although his birth place was written down as Mazanovo village where his parents lived at the moment.
+Vitaly Melnikov was born at the maternity hospital of the Svobodny town (modern-day Svobodny, Amur Oblast of Russia), although his birthplace was written down as Mazanovo village where his parents lived at the moment.
 His maternal grandfather Danilo Fomich Trapeznikov, a peasant from the Tobolsk Governorate, served at the Far East during the Russo-Japanese War and enjoyed the area so much that he chose to stay there; during the Russian Civil War he was mobilized by the White Army, and during the 1930s he was arrested and executed "for collaboration with Alexander Kolchak".
 Vitaly's mother Avgusta Danilovna Melnikova was a teacher.

-His paternal grandparents, Vladimir and Eudokia, lived at the Far East near golden mines.
+His paternal grandparents, Vladimir and Eudokia, lived at the Far East near gold mines.
 His father Vyacheslav Vladimirovich Melnikov was a forester, regularly moving with the family "from one wilderness to another".
 Vitaly grew up in Blagoveshchensk.
-During the Great Purge his father was also arrested, declared the enemy of the people and executed.
-His mother was told that her husband had been sentenced to 10 years in prison and suggested to leave the Far East, so she moved to her relatives in Omsk, and then — to a village near Khanty-Mansiysk in Western Siberia where Vitaly finished secondary school.
+During the Great Purge his father was also arrested, declared an enemy of the people and executed.
+His mother was told that her husband had been sentenced to 10 years in prison and suggested to leave the Far East, so she moved in with her relatives in Omsk, and later to a village near Khanty-Mansiysk in Western Siberia, where Vitaly finished secondary school.
 He also got addicted to cinema during that time.